 Will he find his way back to a utopian future?
 Will Wales?

 This is the first translation into English of the classic Welsh-language time-travel novel, written in 1957 and imagining what Wales might be like in the year 2033.
 Will it be a thriving independent country at peace with its neighbours?
 Or a bleak dystopia with its culture forgotten and its population enslaved?

-“Wythnos yng Nghymru Fydd” was written in 1957 – though set in the year 2033 – by Islwyn Ffowc Elis, whose reputation as an author of Welsh-language novels had already been cemented by his 1953 classic “Cysgod y Cryman” (‘Shadow of the Sickle’).
+“Wythnos yng Nghymru Fydd” was written in 1957 by Islwyn Ffowc Elis, whose reputation as an author of Welsh-language novels had already been cemented by his 1953 classic “Cysgod y Cryman” (‘Shadow of the Sickle’).
 Today, Elis is regarded by many as having been the pre-eminent Welsh-language author of the 20th Century, with a reputation comparable to that of Daniel Owen in the 19th.

 The book describes the adventures of a young man named Ifan Powell, an office worker from Bangor, during a two week holiday that he takes in Cardiff visiting an old school friend.
 He is persuaded against his better judgement to take part in an experiment, organised by a German professor visiting the university, in time-travel.
 Going along with it in order to silence his friend’s goading, he is astonished to find himself in the year 2033, when Wales is a very different place.